jusiro/FLAIR/readme.md

 # Set model
 model = FLAIRModel(from_checkpoint=True)

 # Load image and set target categories
+(if the repo is not cloned, download the image and change the path!)

 image = np.array(Image.open("./documents/sample_macular_hole.png"))
 text = ["normal", "healthy", "macular edema", "diabetic retinopathy", "glaucoma", "macular hole",
         "lesion", "lesion in the macula"]